dippynark/kfmt/README.md

 ```

 In addition, kfmt supports the `--discovery` flag to use the Kubernetes discovery API. kfmt will
-only connect to the Kubernetes API if the required discovery information is not provided using
+only use the Kubernetes discovery API if the required discovery information is not provided using
 another method.

 ## Format